scala-native/scala-native/docs/user/interop.rst

 * ``unsafe.Ptr[unsafe.CArray[T, N]]``

+  ..
+Wizardry and lore ahead!
+  ..
+  ..
+Sphinx & Pygments warn that they can not parse & highlight next code-block
+  .. as Scala.
+Use double colon code-block idiom to avoid build warning.
+  ..
+Default Python style will highlight code-block "close enough" to Scala.

   Pointer to a C array with statically-known length ``N``.
 Length is encoded as a type-level natural number.
 Natural numbers are types that are composed of base naturals ``Nat._0, ...
 Nat._9`` and an additional ``Nat.DigitN``